 1. Food in London vs Sydney

 Amazing vegan airport food at Gatwick

 One of the only things I was worried about was the quality and the accessibility of vegan food in UK.
 I’ve only been into healthy food for the last few years so I’d had no idea what the quality was going to be like.
-I was actually more than surprised at the vast number of vegan places out there and the quality of healthy food.
+I was actually more than surprised at the vast number of vegan places in London and the quality of healthy food.

-Pret was my go to place for vegan food on the go.
+Pret A Manger is my go to place for vegan food on the go in London.
 With a number of options from a vegan sandwich to various salads, they surely had vegans catered for.

 Vegan food on the go in London at Pret A Manger

 I even found a pub menu was 70% vegan, something I’ve never seen in Sydney ever!!